Teach Yourself to Sing in 10 Easy Steps

 Step #1: The Right Posture for Singing

-Fixing your posture is one of the easiest things you can do to teach yourself to sing better.
+Fixing your posture is one of the quickest and easiest things you can do to learn how to sing better.

 I’ve had lots of students whose voices are improved immediately just by fixing their posture.